syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

-## Bring your own fonts to Linux Containers.
+## Copy necessary fonts to Linux Containers.

+Fonts present in the location(in Docker container) "/usr/local/share/fonts/" will be used for conversion.
+By default there will be limited number of fonts available in the container.
-You can copy your favourite fonts to your linux containers so that you can use them in your documents without any limiation.
+Copy fonts to your linux containers so that you can use them in your documents without any limiation.
 To copy fonts to containers add the following code in your Docker file.

 {% tabs %}